 • Part-time employment income

 Some people don’t work because they don’t have to.
-For example, retirees no longer work and still earn enough income from their retirement and investment accounts to purchase a home, while others have high net worth and don’t have to get a full-time job.
+For example, you can get a loan as a retiree because you still earn enough income from your retirement and your investments to purchase a home, while others have high net worth and don’t have to get a full-time job.
 Whatever the case, you can tap into your cash reserves to secure financing for a home.

 A larger down payment can reduce your interest rate and gives you a small loan balance, making your monthly payments more manageable.
 In addition, lenders may be more willing to approve your loan if you have enough savings to pay your mortgage for at least a few months.